sponticelli/Match/README.md

-# Match
+# GameLab
-Match is a framework for creating match games
+GameLab is a framework for rapid prototype and experiment game concepts.